GIMP Developer Site now have improved navigation!

 (quit <int>) => nothing

-The integer arg to quit is optional.
+The integer arg to quit is optional and seting it to 0 is usually not necessary.
 Only a non-zero integer returns an error to GIMP or the calling plugin.

 The any->string function